 - First come, first served.
 New legislation favors “first-to-file,” which means if two companies try to patent the same thing, they no longer go to court to argue which was the first to invent.
 Instead, the first one to the mailbox wins.

 - Man vs Machine.
-Although machine translation (which relies on a computer to analyze sentence structure and syntax and to convert that into another language) is evolving, it isn’t accurate enough to be dependable.
+Although machine translation (which relies on a computer to analyze sentence structure and syntax and to convert that into another language) is evolving, it still isn’t accurate enough to be dependable.
 Just try entering a paragraph from this blog into Google Translate and then back translate it into English and you’ll see why machine technology shouldn’t be trusted.
 Never depend on software alone.

 - Win-Win strategy.
 Working with a good translation agency ultimately improves the quality of a company’s translations, reduces time to grant patents, and allows for more patent filings per year.